tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ADD: most of the code for ML, updated README with images/updated links, 4 commits per person

 3) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits
-ADD: explanation in changes of model choice from last deliverable/segment, descriv=be training/additional training, completion and description of accuracy score
+ADD: explanation in changes of model choice from last deliverable/segment, describe training/additional training, completion and description of accuracy score

 4) DB: fully integrated DB connecting to the model, 1+ joins, one connection string, updated ERD
 ADD: ensure DB is connectable and up to date